 On Monday, December 1, the tanks were ordered to the perimeter of Clark Field to guard against paratroopers.
 The 194th Tank Battalion guarded the northern end of the airfield and the 192nd guarded the southern end.
 At all times, two members of each tank remained with their tank.
 Meals were served to the tankers manning the tanks from food trucks.

+The 192nd remained at Clark Field until December 14, when they then moved to a dry stream bed.
 On December 21, the 192nd was sent to Lingayen Gulf in an attempt to stop the Japanese from landing troops.
-Being in a non-combatant position, Bert remained behind working to ensure that communications with the tanks were maintained and giving orders to the radiomen.
-On December 25, the tanks of the battalion held the southern bank of the Agno River from Carmen to Tayung, with the tanks of the 194th holding the line on the Carmen-Alcala-Bautista Road.
+Being in a non-combatant position, The tanks, on December 25, held the southern bank of the Agno River from Carmen to Tayung, with the tanks of the 194th holding the line on the Carmen-Alcala-Bautista Road.
 The tanks held the position until 5:30 in the morning on December 27.
 The tankers were at Santo Tomas near Cabanatuan on December 27, and at San Isidro south of Cabanatuan on December 28 and 29.
 On December 28, he sent home a telegram that read, “Everyone fine.
 Season Greetings.
 Tell Folks.
 Sgt.
 Ralph Ellis, 192nd .”
 From this time on until April 9, he and other members of HQ Company worked to keep the battalion tanks running.

 On January 1, conflicting orders were received by the defenders who were attempting to stop the Japanese advance down Route 5.
 Doing this would allow the Southern Luzon Forces to withdraw toward Bataan.
 General Wainwright was unaware of the orders since they came from Gen. MacArthur’s chief of staff.
-Because of the orders, there was confusion among the Filipinos and American forces defending the bridges over the Pampanga River.
+Because of the orders, there was confusion among the Filipinos and American forces defending the bridges over the Pampanga River, and about half the troops withdrew.
 Due to the efforts of the Self Propelled Mounts, the 71st Field Artillery, and a frenzied attack by the 192nd Tank Battalion the Japanese were halted.
 From January 2 to 4, the 192nd held the road open from San Fernando to Dinalupihan so the southern forces could escape.

 Gen. Weaver also issued the following orders to the tank battalions around this time, “Tanks will execute maximum delay, staying in position and firing at visible enemy until further delay will jeopardize withdrawal.
 If a tank is immobilized, it will be fought until the close approach of the enemy, then destroyed; the crew previously taking positions outside and continuing to fight with the salvaged and personal weapons.
 Considerations of personal safety and expediency will not interfere with accomplishing the greatest possible delay.”